 A key determinant of IR35 status revolves around the extent to which the end customer client controls or manages the contractor.

-For each project, we anticipate a range of tasks to be delivered, and these will be individually or collectively related to a payment milestone.
+For each project, they anticipate a range of tasks to be delivered, and these will be individually or collectively related to a payment milestone.
 Some of the other benefits of this way of working include:

 ✔Personal service & substitution